-CNU will make a good faith effort to complete the Resolution Process within ninety (90) business days after the Investigator(s)' first interview with the Complainant for the investigation under Formal Resolution, excluding any appeal.
+CNU will make a good faith effort to complete the Formal Resolution within ninety (90) business days after the issuance of the NOIA, excluding any appeal.
 This can be extended as necessary for appropriate good cause by the Director, who will provide notice and rationale for any extensions or delays to the Parties and the expected time frame.